 Napoleon Pass is a high mountain pass at an elevation of 3.668m (12,034ft) above the sea level located in the Gunnison County, in Colorado, USA.
+Multiple creek crossings.
 It’s one of the highest mountain roads in Colorado.

-The road to the summit, located within the Gunnison National Forest, is a gravel 4wd track.
-Do not travel this road in severe weather conditions.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-The road over Napoleon Pass was used to haul ore down to Pitkin where the railroad ran up and through the Alpine Tunnel and down to St. Elmo then on out to Buena Vista.
+Located in the Sawatch Range of the Rocky Mountains within the Gunnison National Forest, the road to the summit is totally unpaved.
+It’s called FR 953 (Napoleon Pass road).
+4x4 vehicles only.
+The road over the summit was used to haul ore down to Pitkin where the railroad ran up and through the Alpine Tunnel and down to St. Elmo then on out to Buena Vista.

 Pic&video: David Viers